 The Wellcome Trust/DBT India Alliance endorses the position statement on bioterrorism and biomedical research published by the Wellcome Trust.

 The Wellcome Trust/DBT India Alliance (the ‘India Alliance’) expects all work involving human participants to be undertaken in accordance with the highest ethical standards.
-India Alliance-funded grantholders are responsible for ensuring they are aware of the issues surrounding the use of human subjects in research and have obtained all necessary approvals.
+All the research involving human participants should be conducted in accordance with the four basic ethical principles, namely autonomy (respect for person / participant) beneficence, non-maleficence (do no harm) and justice.
+India Alliance-funded grantholders are responsible for ensuring they are aware of the issues surrounding the use of human subjects in research, comply with relevant legislation and have obtained all necessary approvals.